Siddhi-i/Movie-Rating-Prediction-with--Python/README.md

 ---

 ## 🚀 Final Thoughts
-This project helped me understand the complete workflow of a regression-based machine learning problem, from data cleaning to model evaluation.
+This project helped me understand the complete workflow of a regression-based machine learning problem — from data preprocessing to model evaluation and visualization.

 ---

 ## 📂 Dataset
-The dataset is not included in this repository due to size.
+The dataset is not included in this repository due to its size.

 👉 https://www.kaggle.com/datasets/adrianmcmahon/imdb-india-movies